wortell-smart-learning/ssis-training/lab01/Exercise 2/Lab 1 Exercise 2.md

 ![Screenshot of filled settings](img/02_filled_settings.png)

 8. Click "OK" to store all changes and close the window.
-9. Rename the task to "SQL Truncate dimProductCategory"
+9. Rename the task to "SQL Truncate dim_ProductCategory"

 ### Finishing the Control flow

 Before testing and executing this package, one more thing needs to be configured to make sure the you'll never end up with an empty table.
 (Hint: in which order are the two tasks executed?)

 10. Perform the necessary task to ensure that the two tasks are executed in order

 ## Review